Operation Astute: Deployment

 A forward deployment of approximately 200, including a commando company from the 4th Battalion of the Royal Australian Regiment & C Coy, 2nd Battalion of the Royal Australian Regiment, secured an entry point for follow-on forces centred on Dili Airport.
 The full deployment consisted of a battalion group of about 1,800 personnel drawn from the 2nd Battalion of the Royal Australian Regiment & 3rd Battalion of the Royal Australian Regiment and other Australian and New Zealand Army units.
 Evacuations were carried out by C-130 Hercules aircraft from the Royal Australian Air Force, using RAAF Base Darwin as a Forward Operating Base.

 Initial assets deployed included the guided-missile frigate HMAS Adelaide, the replenishment vessel HMAS Success and the amphibious landing/hospital ship HMAS Kanimbla.
-Landing ships HMAS Tobruk and HMAS Manoora were also sent to East Timor with follow-on forces.

-Operation Astute was established at the request of East Timor's government.
+Landing ships HMAS Tobruk and HMAS Manoora were also sent to East Timor with follow-on forces.Operation Astute was established at the request of East Timor's government.
 Troops from former INTERFET nations including mostly from Malaysia, New Zealand and Portugal have augmented the Australian force.
 Prior to sending troops, each participating government negotiated a Status of Forces Agreement (SOFA) with the government of East Timor.

-Malaysian Army forces began arriving on 26 May, by air.
+Besides Australia, New Zealand and, for a time, the Malaysian Army forces began arriving on 26 May by air and Portugal had also sent troops to East Timor.
+Initially, over 3,000 soldiers were deployed, but after the United Nations sent an international police mission (UNMIT) at the end of August 2006 and the situation calmed down, troop numbers were reduced.
+The ISF and UNMIT now jointly maintained law and order and helped rebuild the East Timorese security forces.
+An important task of both was also to ensure that the presidential and parliamentary elections in 2007 proceeded reasonably peacefully.
+Australia, however, insisted that the ISF remain under its leadership and not under UN leadership.